Administrative Regulations on Manufacturing, Import and Report of the Controlled Telecommunications Radio-Frequency Devices

 3. A list of testing personnel of the applicant, research plan, records or reports of the previous year demonstrating the research and development and testing capacity of the applicant.

-Where those that obtained a certificate of special permit number in accordance with Article 8-2 fall under any of the following circumstances, the competent authority may abolish the certificate thereof:
+Where those that obtained a certificate of special permit number in accordance with the preceding article fall under any of the following circumstances, the competent authority may abolish the certificate thereof:

 2. A penalty has been imposed thereon by the competent authority in accordance with Subparagraph 6 of Paragraph1 of Article 80 of the Regulations.